How to Model a Layout for a Multi-Use Workshop Space

 Inactive Storage Bulk Raw Materials, Dead Storage 5 - 10 fc

-Note: These are maintained levels, accounting for light loss over time.
+Note: These are "maintained" levels, which account for the natural decline in light output over time.

 Step-by-Step Layout Modeling